About SaneTwain

 Check "Show printer setup dialog before print" to bring up the standard Windows printer setup window before each print action.

 By default, each scan made will be printed immediately after the scan completes.
 If you want to collect all scans into a single print job, check "Delay printing until program exit".
+This is useful if you print for example to a PDF writer, and you want all scans in a single PDF file.

 If you want a different printer used as default with the Print button, select a printer here.
 Note: this will not change your default Windows printer.
 This can be useful for example when you use the print option always to print a scan to a Fax printer driver.